kate-bagenzo/strawberry-starter/src/posts/installation.md

     - This preview automatically updates when you make changes, like adding or editing a blog post

 Try going to localhost:1234/ now.
 If you see the Strawberry Starter site, then congrats!
 It means everything is working.

-## Step 2 - Site
-Here's a quick overview of the folders and files in Strawberry Starter:
-- _functions/
-    - Contains scripts.
-- _site/
-    - When you build your site, the finished product will appear in this folder.
-    - You can upload it to a hosting provider, or use the `npm run neoupload` command to upload it to your neocities page.
-- node_modules/
-    - Contains various node packages.
-- src/
-    - _data/
-        - config.json
-            - This config file contains various information that's used in your blog.
-    - _includes/
-        - Contains the layout of your blog.
-If you have HTML knowledge and want more control over how it looks, edit the pages stored here.
-    - assets/
-        * An assorted folder for storing things like images or scripts or styles.
-Anything placed in this folder will automatically be copied over to `_site/` when you run the `build` command.
-    - pages/
-        * Contains pages that will appear on the navbar at the top of your blog.
-By default, you have two: `all_posts` and `about`.
-        * If you want to add a new navbar section to your blog, add a .md file here.
-    - posts/
-        * Contains blog posts.
-        * If you want to add a new blog post, add a .md file here.
-- .env
-    * This file isn't created by default (for security reasons).
-If you place your neocities API key here, you can upload your site with a single command!
-- .gitignore
-    * Files ignored by git.
-If you know how to use git, then this is useful to you.
-If not, don't worry about it.
-- eleventy.config.js